Japan rallies late to beat Australia 4-3, cliches first place in group at World Baseball Classic

 Taiwan beats South Korea 5-4 in 10 innings

-Kun-Yu Chiang bunted home Chieh-Hsien Chen with the go-ahead run in the top of the 10th for Taiwan, which completed the group at 2-2.
+Kun-Yu Chiang bunted home Chieh-Hsien Chen with the go-ahead run in the top of the 10th for Taiwan, which completed group play at 2-2.

 South Korea's Ju Won Kim was thrown out at the plate in the bottom half on Hyeseong Kim's grounder, with first baseman Nien-Ting Wu throwing to catcher Shao-Hung Chiang.
 Jyun-Yue Tseng retired Do Yeong Kim on a flyout for the save.